 Many reviewers dislike that it is just about impossible to see the analog time without perfect lighting.
 This is a good thing if the person wearing the watch does not want their location known because it doesn’t light up.
 However, other reviewers say the watch is still reflective, so stealth will be an issue regardless.

 Casio Shock Resistant Black Resin Sport Watch

 If you are wanting a sleeker, yet subtle version of Casio’s watches, the Casio Shock Resistant Black Resin Sport Watch is a great option.
 This watch has the more laid back appearance of a watch to wear to work with all the durability and shock resistance to take with you to the Olympics.
-This watch provides many great features: a stopwatch that can measure down to 1/100 of a second for the first sixty seconds, a multi-function alarm, and an auto calendar that is pre-programmed until 2039.
-Water resistant up to 660-feet, this watch is great for athletes on water as well as land.
+This G-Shock provides many great features: a stopwatch that can measure down to 1/100 of a second for the first sixty seconds, a multi-function alarm, and an auto-calendar that is pre-programmed until 2039.
+Water-resistant up to 660-feet, this watch is great for athletes on the water as well as land.